A note on laminations with symmetric leaves: Generalities on laminations

+\begin{cor} Under the assumptions of Lemma \ref{L1}, every homeomorphism $f: L\to L'$ defines a quasiisometry between the leaves of $L, L'$ with respect to the metrics $d, d'$. \end{cor} \proof Since $f$ and $f^{-1}$ are coarse Lipschitz maps between the leaves of $L, L'$, the statement follows from one of the equivalent definitions of quasiisometries, see \cite[Definition 8.10]{Drutu-Kapovich}.

-\begin{lemma} Suppose that $L$ is a compact Riemannian lamination and $M_\infty$ is a topological lamination as above, homeomorphic to $L$.
-Then each leaf of $L$ is quasiisometric to the fundamental group of $M$. \end{lemma} \proof For simplicity, we first consider the case when $M$ admits a smooth structure.
-We equip $M$ with a Riemannian metric; the associated lamination $M_\infty$ then becomes Riemannian.
-Consider a homeomorphism $h: M_\infty\to L$.
-Using Lemma \ref{L1}, we approximate $h$ and $h^{-1}$ by smooth maps $h_\eps, \bar{h}_\eps$.
-For every leaf $\mu$ of $M_\infty$ and $\la=h(\mu)$, we obtain that the maps $h_\eps, \bar{h}_\eps$ are Lipschitz and satisfy
+\begin{lemma} Suppose that $L$ is a compact Riemannian lamination and $L'=M_\infty$ is a topological McCord solenoid, homeomorphic to $L$.
+Then each leaf of $L$ (equipped with the leaf-wise Riemannian distance function $d$) is quasiisometric to the fundamental group of $M$ (equipped with the word-metric). \end{lemma} \proof We equip $L'=M_\infty$ with the leaf-wise path-metric $d'=d_{M_\infty}$ defined earlier.
+Each leaf $L'_{x'}$ of $L'$ with the metric $d'$ is quasiisometric to $\pi_1(M)$.
+By Corollary \ref{C2}, every leaf of $L$ is quasiisometric to its image leaf in $L'$ (equipped with the metric $d'$).
+Lemma follows.

-for some $C<\infty$.
-Therefore, $h_\eps$ is a quasiisometry.
-Since the universal cover $\mu$ of $M$ is quasiisometric to $\pi_1(M)$, lemma follows.

-Now consider the general case.
-Even though the manifold $M$ is not necessarily smoothable, by West's theorem (see \cite{Chapman}) being ANR $M$ is homotopy equivalent to a finite simplicial complex $M'$.
-Then $M'_\infty$ has leaves quasiisometric to $\pi_1(M)$, $M'_\infty$ is homotopy equivalent to $M_\infty$ and, hence, to $L$.
-Now, the statement follows from Corollary \ref{C4}.